abbbi/qmpbackup/README.md

 feature introduced in later qemu versions.
 It works with standalone qemu processes.

-If you want to backup qemu virtual machines which are managed via `libvirt`, see this project:
+If you want to backup qemu virtual machines managed by `libvirt`, see this project:

  https://github.com/abbbi/virtnbdbackup